YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

 ### Troubleshooting

-* If running `python3 wa_kdbe.py` or any other file is throwing error like "python3 is recognised as interal or external command."
+* If running `python3 wa_kdbe.py` or any other file is throwing error like "python3 is recognized as internal or external command."
 AND python3 is "already added to path (in case of windows)" try running files with `py wa_kdbe.py` instead.
 [Read more.](https://github.com/YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/issues/57)
-* If list is empty close terminal, remove and replug the device, and re-run the script.
+* If list is empty close terminal, remove and re-plug the device, and re-run the script.
 [Read more.](https://github.com/YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/issues/11#issuecomment-768500899)
 * If you have never used USB Debugging before, you may also need to verify the fingerprint by ticking the checkbox and tapping "allow" on device popup.
 * If you have set a default backup password in your Android settings, then this MUST be the  backup password that you PROVIDE when prompted to backup your data.
 Else it WILL fail!
 * If you get an error saying "AES encryption not allowed" then you need to update your Oracle Java Cryptography Extension (JCE) to Unlimited Strength Jurisdiction Policy Files.